 [William Ockelford Oldman, London, before November 18, 1935; sold to Stone]; George Cameron Stone, New York (until d.
 1935; his bequest to MMA).

 Nickel, Helmut.
-Ullstein-Waffenbuch: Eine Kulturhistorische Waffenkunde mit Markenverzeichnis.
+Ullstein-Waffenbuch: Eine Kulturhistorische Waffenkunde.
+Mit Markenverzeichnis.
 Berlin: Ullstein, 1974. p.
 234, ill.

 La Rocca, Donald J. "An Approach to the Study of Arms and Armour from Tibet."
-Royal Armouries Yearbook 4 (1999). pp. 127–128, fig. 29.
+Royal Armouries Yearbook 4 (1999). pp. 127–28, fig. 29.

-La Rocca, Donald J. "Rediscovering the Arms and Armor of Tibet."
-In Warriors of the Himalayas.
-New York: The Metropolitan Museum of Art, 2006. pp. 5, 134–135, 198–199, 204, nos.
-46 and 101, ill. pp. 134–135, 204, and front cover.
+La Rocca, Donald J. Warriors of the Himalayas: Rediscovering the Arms and Armor of Tibet.
+New York: The Metropolitan Museum of Art, 2006. pp. 5, 134–137, 198–199, 204, front cover, nos.
+46, 101, ill.